 Tell Your Story and Change the World

 In this watershed moment on the long road to achieving dignity and respect for women everywhere, it is the personal narrative that is the driver of change.
 We want to hear your story.
 Whether the experience involves a university, retail chain or factory, a restaurant, law firm, government agency or a bank — or anywhere else women are at risk — your story matters.
 We hear every day from victims, other advocates, HR professionals and even some C-suite executives, around the world.
 Our mission to help victims and combat sexual misconduct is strengthened by the combined personal narratives of victims and their families.
 These stories provide important messaging for the media who need to focus on the reality of #MeToo in the everyday workplace.
 They also help to remind victims and survivors alike that we are not alone.
 Knowing that survivors are supporting victims is empowering to women who are deciding to come forward, sometimes after many years, or even decades, of living in the shadows of fear and humiliation.
-The ZeroNowCampaign™ is powered by survivors to combat sexual misconduct and empower victims to rebuild their lives.
+Your stories inspired me to share my own.
+Working together, we can all make the difference that is desperately needed.

 The ZeroNow Campaign™ is the voice of survivors speaking out to combat workplace sexual misconduct in all its forms, and helping its victims to rebuild their lives.
 We speak with one voice: Zero sexual assault.
 Zero sexual harassment.
 Zero harm.
 By supporting victims with respect and compassion, by sharing the experiences of others, by advocating for change and by creating healing initiatives that can help survivors rebuild their lives, we think we are making a strategic difference in the lives of those who most need it.